Azure/login/README.md

    3. Within the Job deploying to Azure, add Azure/login action and pass the `client-id`, `tenant-id` and `subscription-id` of the Azure service principal associated with an OIDC Federated Identity Credential credeted in step (i)

 Note:
+   - Ensure the CLI version is 2.30 or above to use OIDC support.
    - OIDC support in Azure is in Public Preview and is supported only for public clouds.
 Support for other clouds like Government clouds, Azure Stacks would be added soon.
-   - GitHub runners will soon be updated with the Az CLI and PowerShell versions that support with OIDC.
-Hence the below sample workflows include scripts to download the same during workflow execution.
+   - GitHub runners will soon be updating the with the Az CLI and PowerShell versions that support with OIDC.
+Hence the below sample workflows include explicit instructions to download the same during workflow execution.
    - By default, Azure access tokens issued during OIDC based login could have limited validity.
 This expiration time is configurable in Azure.